keizi666/charu3/README.md

 Charu3 is a text input support tool for Windows that can be called up with a keystroke and allows you to paste in pre-defined canned text.
 It also has a variety of other functions.

-The author is Mr. Matsumoto Keiji.
+The original author is Mr. Matsumoto Keiji.
 The official page is [here](http://keijiweb.com/software.html)

 The last release of the original Charu3 was Ver 7.06.07 in 2004, and its development has been terminated.